Siddhu (film): Reception

-A critic from Rediff.com wrote that "For Murali fans, this is good stuff.
+R. G. Vijayasarathy of Rediff.com wrote that "For Murali fans, this is good stuff.
 For others, still very well presented fare".
 A critic from Viggy wrote that "In a nutshell, Siddu is a film that doesn't test your patience for sure and lives up to the expectations".
 S. N. Deepak of Deccan Herald wrote "Mahesh Sukhadhare, who earlier directed Sambhrama, Sainika and Shivarajkumar-starrer Sarvabhouma, has taken up a story which appeals to youth.
 But, it is the usual yarn in the second half".